 Whilst it is vital to ensure risk control measures are in place and being implemented when the worst happens, people are quick to shift the blame to someone else.

-So, at the end of the day, who within an organisation is responsible for health and safety?
+So, at the end of the day, who is responsible for health and safety in the workplace?
 And what duties do your employees have?

 The Legal Framework